 Ice fishing season will soon be here, meaning thousands of eager anglers across the northern states will soon be venturing out searching for their favorite fish species.
-Regardless the species sought, the following tips can probably help anglers in their winter fishing this year.
+Regardless of the species sought, the following tips can probably help anglers have more winter fishing success this ice fishing season.

 In addition to augers, the portable fishing shelters now available to ice anglers also make a mobile approach more practical.
 For example, the Otter XT Hideout shelter I use is very light for easy towing across the ice, sets up instantly, and keeps me warm and comfortable even on the coldest winter days.
 Plus, it doubles as a sled for hauling my gear when moving from spot to spot.